The Restoration of the Icons

 Opening Scene - The Hagia Sophia, Constantinople, March 11, 843 CE

-Among the icons carried that day was the famous image of Christ Pantocrator, which had been hidden away for safety during the years of iconoclasm.
+Among the icons carried that day was the famous image of Christ Pantocrator, hidden away for safety during the years of iconoclasm.
 Its paint was faded and worn, but the penetrating gaze of the Savior seemed to pierce the souls of all who beheld it.
 Elderly members of the congregation wept openly, remembering the dark days when such images were destroyed and their defenders tortured or killed.

 The Patriarch Methodius, his face bearing the scars of past persecution, raised his hands to bless the assembled faithful.
 His voice, strong despite his advanced years, echoed through the vast space: "This is the victory of Orthodoxy!
 This is the day the Lord has made; let us rejoice and be glad in it!"